How to Remove OpenVPN Server on Linux (CentOS, RHEL & Ubuntu)

-Note: If you are a SUDO user then prefix every command with sudo, like #sudo ifconfig
+Note: If you are a SUDO user, then prefix every command with sudo, like

 Prerequisites:

-Note: You may also figure out the IP of your OpenVPN server using the following command
+Note: Follow this command to figure out the IP of your OpenVPN server

 192.168.1.188